 Lack of or limited technology can impede not only the number of events run but also the scenarios that can be modeled to achieve the best results for the business, as well as the analytical capabilities to provide multiple award scenarios to the business based on facts and data.

 Strategic sourcing technology should be considered at this stage to help category managers quickly increase the value of the organization and provide transparency and optionality when it comes to award scenarios, using various constraints.
 At this stage, procurement is equipped with advanced sourcing capabilities, allowing for multi-factor award scenarios, expressive bidding by using RFP management solutions, and business constraints.

 In Stage 4, organizations have captured the maximum amount of value from each category.

-Best-in-class organizations have all of their spend flowing through one BSM platform with Invoice Management solutions that manages all spend and spend processes—including sourcing, procurement, invoicing, contracts, risk management, payments, and expenses—in one place.
+Best-in-class organizations have all of their spending flowing through one BSM platform with Invoice Management solutions that manage all spend and spend processes—including sourcing, procurement, invoicing, contracts, risk management, payments, and expenses—in one place.
 It also taps into the power of “community intelligence” data, enabling organizations to spend smarter, benchmark performance, access supplier insights, and optimize all aspects of spend.

 Advancing in the Procurement Maturity Model

 Success in developing any organization is achieved by refining three key elements by the procurement team: People, Processes, Technology.